mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 These are horizontal rules (a line across the page)
 ---

 ---

 ---

 >
-1) __placed inside double underscore to make this one bold__
+1. __placed inside double underscore to make this one bold__
-2) used parentheses around numbers instead of .'s?
+2. need .'s next to the numbers!!
-3) Tatlo
+3. Tatlo
 >

-- this is an item
+* this is an item
-- this is another item
+* this is another item
-- this is the last item
+* this is the last item

 >>__Now it's really the end !!!!!__